-The writer of this page lives in South Australia among the highest concentration of wind farms in the nation.
+The writer of this page lives in South Australia among the highest concentration of wind farms in the nation and is proud to be a supporter.

-South Australia was doing far more toward reducing its greenhouse emissions than any other Australian state.
+At least in the period from 2003 to 2017 South Australia has done far more toward reducing its greenhouse emissions than any other Australian state.
 The need for serious action on climate change was at the time of writing being demonstrated by Hurricane Harvey devastating big areas of Texas, record monsoonal flooding in India, Nepal and Bangladesh, record wildfires in Canada and western USA and Hurricane Irma producing unprecedented damage in the Caribbean and Florida.

 In 2017 all well informed, open minded people of at least moderate intelligent accept the reality of anthropogenic climate change, and with record storms, floods and wildfires and almost every year being warmer than the previous the urgency of action in reducing greenhouse emissions is equally obvious.
 If other Australian states and other nations were to adopt renewables as enthusiastically as South Australians have done, and continue to do, future generations – our children and our grandchildren – would be able to look forward to a brighter future than they seem to be condemned to at present.

-It would be well worth paying higher prices for clean energy, but the fact is that renewable energy is similar in cost to filthy coal-fired energy.
+It would be well worth paying higher prices for clean energy, but the fact is that renewable energy is in 2020 cheaper than the filthy coal-fired energy.
+And the cost of renewable energy is continuing to fall.

 They provide yet more evidence that South Australia's adoption of renewable energy has been a huge success.